 Lot’s of layers:

-First, if I know I’m going to be out and about all day, I usually gravitate toward J.Crew’s tissue turtlenecks.
-I own them in lot’s of colors and they are my #1 winter staple.
+Tissue turtlenecks: First, if I know I’m going to be out and about all day, I usually gravitate toward J.Crew’s tissue turtlenecks.
+I own them in lots of colors and they are my #1 winter staple.
 These are great because they add warmth but they look really adorable on their own, so when you strip off all your other layers, you still look put together.

 Another great option for your “bottom” layer on top is a button-down–my favorite are J.Crew’s chambray button-downs, because they look really cute under sweaters!

-Second, layer a crewneck (I love Everlanes sweaters!) or cardigan sweater over the top.
+Second, layer a crewneck (I love Everlane’s Oversized Alpaca Crew, which comes in a bunch of colors!) or cardigan sweater over the top.
 If you’d rather go with a turtleneck top layer, that’s cool too–but you may want to go with a tee or something under just for an additional layer (just make sure it’s something decent so you can remove your sweater if you’re too hot inside!)
-I love this chunky Everlane turtleneck and I’ve been living in it lately!

 Third, pair with dark pants or jeans, because they look dressier for dinner and you won’t feel the need to change!
 Whenever I’m out and about (especially in a new city I’m visiting) I don’t like having to go back to the hotel to change for dinner, so dark jeans are a great thing to wear since they transition so well from day to night.